olmesm/notes/os/ubuntu/wifi_problems.md

 # Wifi issues

-I've had issues with my wifi not connecting after coming out of hibernation.
+I've had issues with my Lenovo B50-30 wifi not connecting after coming out of hibernation.
 I solved my issues as follows.

 In your terminal: